Search Results for

 Below are the settings for a column:

 Header: The column header.
-Casewhere accepts a text resource key here.
+Accepts a text resource key.

 Template: The display template.
 Example: {{dataObject.PurchaseDate | date : 'MM/dd/yyyy hh : mm'}}.

-Export Expression: The expression to compute data for exporting.
+Export Expression: A JavaScript expression to compute data for export.
 Example: dataObject.Price - dataObject.Cost.

-Export Format: The format of data when exporting.
-You can select an existing format or customize it yourself.
+Export Format: The format applied when exporting.
+You can select a built-in format or define a custom one.

-Responsive Modes: The mode to display the column.
-By default, the column will be displayed in all modes.
+Responsive Modes: The screen sizes on which the column is displayed.
+By default, the column appears in all modes.

-Sort by Field: The field to sort when users click on the column header.
-Normally, the sort field is the same as the display field, but there are cases where they will be different, e.g., when your column shows more than one field.
+Sort by Field: The field to sort when users click the column header.
+Usually the same as the display field, but can differ when a column shows multiple fields.

-Visible: The visibility of the column on the UI.
+Visible: Whether the column is visible on the UI.

 Edit column setting window